kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/01-score-keep-app/02-react-components/08-list-based-components.md

 ![wireframe](https://i.imgur.com/aQiyOBK.png)

 ## We will focus on rendering PlayerList Component
-The PlayerList Component will get passed a list of all of the player
+The PlayerList Component will get passed a list of all of the `players`

 `PlayerList`